nvim-tree/nvim-tree.lua/README.md

 EOF
 ```
 All mappings are set in `normal mode`.
-You can toggle the help UI by pressing `?`.
+You can toggle the help UI by pressing `g?`.

 ## Note